 The last few times I’ve been at church, I wait for acquaintances to ask, “Where have you been?”

 It’s an understandable question.
-Two years ago, our family went abroad for a half-year.
+Years ago, our family went abroad for a half-year.
 After our sabbatical was over, I didn’t go back to church.

 Why was I gone so long?

 It started before our sabbatical: I felt a sense of weariness with the whole Sunday ritual.
 I kept lifting up my jaded faith to God and, much to my surprise, felt a gentle tug to stay home for a while.